Torbraw/prisma-drizzle-lnl/README.md

 - `npx drizzle-kit push` will apply the schema to the database without migration, useful for prototyping locally before using migrations
 - There is not reset command
 - There is no down migrations but it is in the [work](https://github.com/drizzle-team/drizzle-orm/issues/2352)
+- Drizzle has a config file `drizzle.config.ts` to configure some options

 ### General comments

-- Drizzle has a config file `drizzle.config.ts`, [ref](https://orm.drizzle.team/kit-docs/config-reference)
 - A plugin exist to create validation schemas from the database schema, but the one for valibot is not up to date [pr](https://github.com/drizzle-team/drizzle-orm/pull/2481)
 - Migrations are not the best, clearly designed for `push` workflow (for exemple, if a migration fails midway, you need to manually revert and apply the migrations), update is in the [work](https://github.com/drizzle-team/drizzle-orm/discussions/2624)
 - Schema definitions is verbose but similar to SQL